cijokb-zz/facebook_search/README.md

 facebook_search
 ===============

-A simple web app for searching facebook pages,user..etc.
+A simple web app for searching facebook pages

 This is created using HTML5,css and pure javascript.
 The data from the facebook is fetched by using the Graph API.